 - A link will be sent to your email address.
 Click on this link to activate your account.

-- Once you are in your account, click on “My Account”.
+- Visit https://incometaxindiaefiling.gov.in/e-Filing/UserLogin/LoginHome.html to Enter your account and click on “My Account”.

 - Go to Profile Settings and click on PAN Details.

 - Your address and other details will be displayed.

 PAN to be produced for transactions over Rs.30,000